-Castor and Pollux Organix dog food receives the Advisor’s second-highest tier rating of 4.5 stars.
+Castor and Pollux Organix Dog Food receives the Advisor’s top rating of 5 stars.

 Dry Dog Food

 Ingredients: Organic chicken, organic chicken meal, organic oatmeal, organic barley, organic brown rice, organic peas, organic chicken fat, organic sunflower seed meal, organic sweet potatoes, organic pea protein, natural flavor, organic flaxseed, organic sunflower oil, organic chicken liver, organic blueberries, salt, potassium chloride, vitamins (vitamin E supplement, niacin supplement, thiamine mononitrate, d-calcium pantothenate, vitamin A supplement, pyridoxine hydrochloride, riboflavin supplement, vitamin D3 supplement, biotin, vitamin B12 supplement, folic acid), choline chloride, minerals (zinc methionine complex, calcium carbonate, zinc sulfate, iron proteinate, ferrous sulfate, copper proteinate, copper sulfate, manganese proteinate, sodium selenite, manganous oxide, calcium iodate, ethylenediamine dihydroiodide), taurine, organic amaranth, mixed tocopherols for freshness